onthegomap/planetiler/planetiler-custommap/README.md

   - `point` `line` or `polygon` to pass the original feature through
   - `any` (default) to pass the original feature through regardless of geometry type
   - `polygon_centroid` to match on polygons, and emit a point at the center
-  - `line_centroid` to match on lines, and emit a point at the center
+  - `line_centroid` to match on lines, and emit a point at the centroid of the line
+  - `line_midpoint` to match on lines, and emit a point at midpoint of the line
   - `centroid` to match any geometry, and emit a point at the center
   - `polygon_point_on_surface` to match on polygons, and emit an interior point
   - `point_on_line` to match on lines, and emit a point somewhere along the line
   - `polygon_centroid_if_convex` to match on polygons, and if the polygon is convex emit the centroid, otherwise emit an interior point
+  - `innermost_point` to match on any geometry and for polygons, emit the furthest point from an edge, or for lines emit the midpoint.
 - `include_when` - A [Boolean Expression](#boolean-expression) which determines the features to include.
   If unspecified, all features from the specified sources are included.
 - `exclude_when` - A [Boolean Expression](#boolean-expression) which determines if a feature that matched the include